jeanluchayes/Vram-Management-fix-gentoo/README.md

 - Hyprland
 - Niri

-Other desktops and window managers use Gamescope as the generic fallback.
+Other desktops and window managers should use Gamescope as the generic fallback.

 ## How it works